-- Rude, disrespectful, or insubordinate to faculty, staff, or classmates - Truancy (skipping class or required activities) - Gambling in any form - Misrepresentation (using, or attempting to use another student's planner as your own) - Providing false information or false signatures on official school documents or communication from parents to school - Roughhousing - Failure to attend scheduled after-school detention - Racially/ethnically insensitive words or actions
+- Rude, disrespectful, or insubordinate to faculty, staff, or classmates - Skipping a class period or required activities- minimum of 2 detentions for each skipped period. - Gambling in any form - Misrepresentation (using, or attempting to use another student's planner/ ID as your own) - Providing false information or false signatures on official school documents or communication from parents to school - Failure to present student ID card when called to do so by faculty/staff. - Roughhousing - Failure to attend scheduled after-school detention. - Using insensitive words or actions can include but not limited to racial/ethnical/sexual terms. - Unapproved cell phone use plus fine- see cell phone policy.